Mbed-TLS/mbedtls/docs/architecture/testing/psa-storage-format-testing.md

 * For alternative locations: have tests conditional on the presence of a driver for that location.
 * For alternative persistence levels: TODO

+### Considerations on key material representations

+The risks of incompatibilities in key representations depends on the key type and on the presence of drivers.
+Compatibility of and with drivers is currently out of scope of this document.

+Some types only have one plausible representation.
+Others admit alternative plausible representations (different encodings, or non-canonical representations).
+Here are some areas to watch for, with an identified risk of incompatibilities.

+* HMAC keys longer than the block size: pre-hashed or not?
+* DES keys: was parity enforced?
+* RSA keys: can invalid DER encodings (e.g. leading zeros, ignored sign bit) have been stored?
+* RSA private keys: can invalid CRT parameters have been stored?
+* Montgomery private keys: were they stored in masked form?

 ## Random generator state